-- whether it could compensate clearing members by providing shares in the CCP in return for any cash call or VMGH that is applied beyond the arrangements set out in the CCP's rules, and what the value of such compensation would be; - whether issuing shares in the CCP in return for a (resolution) cash call or VMGH could pose legal or practical challenges to clearing members or indirectly to their clients; and - how equity compensation would affect the allocation of any recoveries the CCP would make from the defaulter's estate.
+- whether compensating clearing members in return for a (resolution) cash call or VMGH could pose legal or practical challenges to clearing members or indirectly to their clients; and - how compensation would affect the allocation of any recoveries the CCP would make from the defaulter's estate.

 The resolution authority, in cooperation with the CCP's oversight and/or supervisory authorities, should also evaluate whether it should require that the CCP's rules enable clearing members to claim reimbursement from the CCP for any financial resources contributed in resolution that exceed the amount provided for in the CCP's recovery arrangements.
-26 As a result, those subject to such additional haircuts or cash calls would have a corresponding claim against the CCP that would rank ahead of equity.
+As a result, those subject to such additional haircuts or cash calls would have a corresponding claim against the CCP that would rank ahead of equity.